 Are any State government branches excluded from the IT centralization?

 The legislation mandates all Executive Branch agencies will be centralized.
-For the list of agencies below, DTI will only focus on the core services (network, email, hosting and mainframe) in the immediate future.
-These organizations may opt into centralized services.
+For the list of agencies below, the initial plan has been that DTI will only focus on the core services (network, email, hosting and mainframe) in the immediate future.
+However, some of these organizations have already expressed interest and are in discussions about opting into centralized services.

 Are all IT staff and assets being centralized?